 What Should You Do to Earn Respect as a Manager?

-Having certain authorities granted to you by your employer provides you with a certain level of authority, but it is not enough on its own to be a good leader and manager.
-You cannot earn the respect of your team simply because you are their manager.
-To gain respect as a manager, you need to pay attention to certain points.
+Having certain authorities granted by your employer gives you a certain level of authority, but it is not enough on its own to be a good leader and manager.
+You cannot gain the respect of your team just because you are their manager.
+To earn respect as a manager, you need to pay attention to certain points.

 Adapt to the Team